Talking About Responsibility in English (Vocabulary, Meanings & Useful Expressions)

 Role

-Meaning: the function or position that someone has in a situation, organization, society, or relationship.
+Meaning: the position or function someone has in a situation or organisation.

-• Fiona embraced her role as a mentor and helped many young professionals succeed.
-Talking about responsibility in English
+• Fiona embraced her role as a mentor.

-• As a teacher, her role is to educate and inspire her students.
+• A teacher’s role is to educate and inspire students.

 Duty-bound